Edwas99/PROCON/index.md

 ![image](https://user-images.githubusercontent.com/42933199/145968448-f88fa622-af94-4951-8348-f9cc28d42c1f.png)
 ### Search for a product, Vectorization and Classification
-The next step was to give the "user" a posibility to search for a phone, Here I vectorized the titles for the phones and used SGDClassifier (SVM) to classify the searched phone.
+The next step was to give the "user" a posibility to search for a phone or in a more general case search for a product.
+In the code it was mostly implemented to give an idea of how the program works, but if the program would be implemented on a website or an app, this would be the search function.
+When using the search function it would be suggested to the user to give all necesary info like brand, model, special edition and color.
+An example of this is if the user search for "iphone 13 pro max 256gb gold", the possiblity for the program to find the right product is much higher than compared to if the user only searches for "Iphone" or "iPhone 256gb".
+To make the search function I vectorized all the titles and the searched phone then I used SGDClassifier (SVM) to classify the searched phone.
 I tried to look for the right phone using cos similarity aswell, this often resulted in the same phone as the classifier.

 ```python
 # Vectorize the titles